basp/xil2/README.md

 3_foo       <- top
 ```

+### fooling the parser twice
-* Using the `def` operator it is also possible to define runtime symbols that have an "illegal" name.
+Using the `def` operator it is also possible to define runtime symbols that have an "illegal" name.
 This requires a threesome between the `intern`, `i` and `unit` operators:
 ```
 xil> ["2+3" intern] i [3 2 +] def.